pingcap/style-guide/docs/rust/exprs.md

 Avoid using `match` where possible by using method calls.
 This is especially true for `Option` and `Result` which have a rich set of combinator methods.

-Avoid pattern-matching on all fields in a struct - this is a backwards compatibility hazard.
+Avoid pattern-matching on all fields in a struct - this is a backwards compatibility hazard (adding a field to the struct will mean the pattern causes an error).

 Prefer to list patterns explicitly rather than using a wildcard (e.g., `_`) pattern.
 Rationale: fail fast if an `enum` changes.